barwojcik/local_chatbots/README.md

-# local_chatbots
+# Local LLM Chatbots

-This repository showcases a collection of Flask applications built using Large Language Models (LLMs) that run locally on your machine.
+A collection of Flask-based chatbot applications powered by Large Language Models (LLMs) that run locally on your machine.

-## Currently avaiable:
+## Available Applications

+### Simple Chat
-- **simple_chat:** simple chat powered by Meta's Llama 3.2, built only with *transformers* library
+- Powered by Meta's Llama 3.2
+- Built using the `transformers` library
+- Provides basic conversational capabilities
+- Runs completely offline

+### Simple RAG (Retrieval-Augmented Generation)
-- **simple_rag:** simple RAG powered by Meta's Llama 3.2, built with *transformers* and *langchain* library
+- Powered by Meta's Llama 3.2
+- Built using `transformers` and `langchain` libraries
+- Enables context-aware responses using document retrieval
+- Supports local document processing

+## Requirements
+- Python 3.8+
+- `transformers`
+- `langchain`
+- `flask`

+## Usage
+Each application can be run independently from its respective directory.